HTTP Request Node

 status | number | HTTP status code (200, 404, 500, etc.) |

-body | string | Response body as plain text |
+body | any | Response body as text or JSON, depending on the response |

 Accessing Outputs